sharkdp/numbat/book/src/cli-customization.md

 # only in interactive mode.
 pretty-print = "auto"

+# Controls the edit mode.
+Can be "emacs", or "vi".
+edit-mode = "emacs"

 [exchange-rates]
 # When and if to load exchange rates from the European Central Bank for
 # currency conversions.
 Can be "on-startup" to always fetch exchange rates